Dedicated to

 Yvonne Bushyhead

-Andrew Okpeaha MacLean
+Andrew Okpeaha maclean

 Andrew Okpeaha MacLean is an Iñupiaq filmmaker originally from Alaska, now living in Brooklyn, NY.
 Previous credits include the short films Natchiliagniaqtuguk Aapagalu: Seal Hunting With Dad, which played at the Sundance film Festival, Sikumi, which won the Jury Prize in Short Filmmaking at Sundance, and the feature film On The Ice, which won a Crystal Bear and the Best First Feature Prize at the Berlinale.
 In his hometown of Utqiagvik (formerly Barrow, Alaska), Andrew co-founded the Iñupiat Theater, which was dedicated to performing shows entirely in the Iñupiaq language.
 He currently teaches directing in New York University’s Graduate Film Program, of which he is also an alumnus.
 Andrew is developing his second feature film, Qimmit.
 He is currently a writer on the prime-time drama Alaska Daily, which airs on ABC, and is also developing a limited series for FX.